tasmota/docs/docs/Lights.md

 **Leading edge dimmer**: You can also configure a leading edge dimmer on 230V with the 1 channel configuration.
 In this case you need a TRIAC and a zero-cross detection that give a pulse with every crossing of the 0V of the sinus curve.
 This is currently ONLY supported on ESP8266.
 A working ESP32 is "work in progress".

-??? summary "View scriptRobotdyn AC dimmer example"
+??? summary "Robotdyn AC dimmer configuration"
     Define a `Counter` with the same number as the PWM (e.g. Counter1 & PWM1).
 You will need to connect the output of PWM1 to an input as Counter1.
     Connect zero-crossing to GPIO of Counter4